unstable-frosty/Panthers-2025-repo/src/Obstacle Challenge/EV3 Code/README.md

 # WRO Future Engineers – EV3 Navigation + Obstacle Avoidance
-## Complete Technical README (with Full Source Code)

-This README documents the **full navigation and obstacle-avoidance program** written in Clev3r for EV3, used in the WRO Future Engineers Open Challenge.

 It is intended for:
 - Future team members learning how the robot works